Weltskaiser/mkvwriter/README.md

 though I welcome contributions from anyone interested in using it on other platforms.

+## Important ##

+The classes currently used in the interface of this library are very fragile.
+Perhaps they weren't intended to be used in such a manner, but this means you're advised to statically link this library or risk breakage upon some future update to the shared library.

 ## License ##

 Thanks to Steve, John, and Jory, this library is now licensed under the MIT